Harrazzack/CMPE-257-Project-Crashes/README.md

 Try installing conda for the python environement.
 Once it is installed we have a yml file that you can run the command `conda env create -f environment.yml` to create the specified environemnt for this project.
 Then activate the environment by running `conda activate conda257`

+After installing more dependancies/packages with your branch, export the environment to the yml file: `conda env export --from-history --no-builds > environment.yml`

 We will attempt to predict the most dangerous intersections in San Jose and thus identify risk.